xian-network/.github/profile/README.md

 ## Get involved

-Whether you're a developer, tech enthusiast, or haven't your development journey, Xian offers a rich, welcoming experience.
+Whether you're a developer, tech enthusiast, or haven't began your development journey, Xian offers a rich, welcoming experience.
 Dive into our vibrant ecosystem and start playing around and building things today.
 Powered by Python's simplicity and community-driven innovation, let's explore the endless possibilities together.

 - Are we missing some features or tools you'd love to see ?
 Let us know, we might make a bounty for it.